- by Barney Davey

 Giant brands have the budget to be in many places at once.
 As an artist and small business owner, you have to use discretion on how you allocate your marketing dollars and how you spend your time drumming up new business.
 It is essential to your success to get this right.

-Besides making art that resonates and fans the interest and desire of potential buyers, your other job is to use your marketing skills so those potential customers get repeat exposure to your artwork and to your marketing messages.
+Besides making art that resonates and fans the interest and desire of potential buyers, your other job is to use your marketing skills, so those potential customers get repeat exposure to your artwork and your marketing messages.

 You Are Not Alone.

 Some lucky artists have someone who does their marketing for them.
 However, the vast majority have to fend for themselves.
 If that’s you, don’t feel alone, you have lots of company.
-It’s a struggle for any small business to learn how to market their business in a way to make a profit.
+It’s a struggle for any small business to learn how to market their products or services in a way to make a profit.